Private student loans to suit your needs

 • For Subsidized Loans, the US Department of Education pays the interest while the student is in school at least half time, grace (if offered) and authorized deferment periods.

-• For Unsubsidized Loans, the borrower is responsible for paying interest during the in-school or grace periods, or a post-school deferment.
+• For Unsubsidized Loans, the borrower is responsible for paying interest for the full loan term, including while in-school or during grace periods or a post-school deferment.

 Private student loans, offered by banks and financial institutions, are based on your creditworthiness.
 Your credit—and your cosigner’s credit—are evaluated, along with other information provided on your application.
 Applying for a private student loan with a creditworthy cosigner may increase your chances for approval and may help get you a better rate.